All Our Photo & Video Gear

 Rode VidMic Pro+ (Backup Mic)

 The go-to shotgun mic for most vloggers, it’s a solid choice and the “+” version turns on when you power on the camera helping to reduce the missed audio issues of the previous version of this mic.

 WANDRD PRVKE 21 Backpack 21L

 This is our newest bag and is our go-to for outdoor adventures.
-Rugged, waterproof, rolltop, and comfortable.
+Rugged, water-resistant, rolltop, and comfortable.